 |Child Name:||William (Joe)|

 A handsome boy with blond hair, blue eyes, and freckles, Joe is athletic, healthy, and strong.
-He loves sports, particularly baseball and soccer, and the outdoors is a favorite place to be.
+He loves sports, particularly baseball and soccer, and the outdoors is one of his favorite places to be.
 Joe has a yellow belt in Kung Fu, and he loves sharing techniques that he learns with his foster brothers.
 Some of his favorite pastimes are listening to hip hop music, playing video games, riding bikes, playing Frisbee, creating and building with Legos, and playing tetherball.
 For Joe, tetherball is not only a fun activity but can also be a therapeutic outlet for his feelings of frustration and anger.
 Joe is very excited about the prospect of playing basketball next year on a school team, and his worker is looking for a camp setting where he’ll have opportunities to increase his skill building.

 More than anything, Joe wants to be part of a permanent family and to feel that he belongs.
 He longs for consistency and predictability in his daily life and thrives on lots of individual attention.
 Structure and the routine of clear rules, expectations, and limits all help him feel safe and secure.
 Although his sense of trust has been badly shaken over the years, he has the ability and the desire to bond with new adults once he sees that they are trustworthy.
 A very affectionate boy who enjoys hugs and other expressions of caring, Joe wants to hang out with and engage with family members, and he is an enthusiastic participant in family activities.